sim0njo/docs/docs/Phc2MqttV5.md

 Home Assistant (HA) is a leading automation integrator and we are trying to provide an easy way to advertise the capabilities of your
 PHC system to HA.
 This is done by publishing selected components/channels via MQTT to a certain topic.

-Channels you want to advertise to Home Assistant need to have the 'Visualize' checkmark set in the Systemsoftware v3.
+Channels you want to advertise to Home Assistant need to have the 'Visualize' checkmark set in the Systemsoftware v3, in Configure STM HA Discovery you will need to select Reporting Format = 'xPhcLogd compatible', and Data Format = 'Binary'.

 <img style="float:right;width:352px;height:400px" src="../img/p2m-config-ha-disco-v5.jpg"></img>